Sereg20/Task_Center/IAS_config/1 Trust Config/README.md

 ![New Trust Configuration](./Images/3.2.2.png "New Trust Configuration")

-As a result, new Trust Configuration is established and displayed in Trust Configuration list in your BTP Subaccount
+As a result, new Trust Configuration has been established and displayed in Trust Configuration list in your BTP Subaccount

 ### Step 4: Download SAML Metadata from BTP Subaccount